 To learn and to love.

-Yet, most of have no such opportunity – no such space, or permission, or allowance – because we’re busy hustling for a buck.
+Yet, many of us feel no such opportunity – no such space, or permission, or allowance – because we’re too busy hustling for a buck.

-And even if you discover you don’t value the buck as much as you did prior, you’re still stuck.
+And if you discover you don’t value the buck as much as you did prior (at least relative to your time and your quality of life), you can still feel stuck.

 It is an example that others can follow, for the good of us all.